Neymar transfer news: PSG to take action as Barcelona & Real Madrid-linked Brazil star absent from pre-season training | Goal.com

 PSG vow to take action as Neymar fails to show up for pre-season training

-Paris Saint-Germain have vowed to take action after Neymar failed to report to pre-season training, the club announced on Monday.
+Paris Saint-Germain have vowed to take action after Neymar failed to report to pre-season training, the club announced on Monday, though the player's father claims the Parisian side were made aware of the delay a year ago.

 The Ligue 1 champions said they had previously reached an agreement on where and when Neymar would report to training, and the Brazil star failed to arrive while not receiving authorisation for his absence.